Principal's Note - Jan 13, 2023

 Fairfax County Public Schools is committed to implementing a plan for COVID-19 compensatory education as part of its obligation to provide a free appropriate public education (FAPE) to students with disabilities.
 Please join us at an informational meeting for parents/guardians and other stakeholders:

-Visit our website to see what language interpretation services will be available at each meeting and to learn more about the COVID-19 Compensatory Education Plan.
+Visit our website to see what language interpretation services will be available at each meeting and to learn more about the COVID-19 Compensatory Education Plan(link is external).

 Resources for Families of Students with Disabilities